Skip to main content

 Paavo Järvi

-Estonian GRAMMY Award-winning conductor Paavo Järvi is widely recognised as one of today’s most eminent conductors, enjoying close partnerships with the finest orchestras around the world.
-He serves as Chief Conductor of the Tonhalle Orchester-Zürich, as the long-standing Artistic Director of The Deutsche Kammerphilharmonie Bremen (DKAM) since 2004, and as both the founder and Artistic Director of the Estonian Festival Orchestra.
-He is also Honorary Conductor of the NHK Symphony Orchestra.
+Estonian conductor Paavo Järvi is widely recognised as one of today’s most eminent conductors, enjoying close partnerships with the finest orchestras around the world.
+He currently serves as Music Director of the Tonhalle-Orchester Zürich, Artistic Director of The Deutsche Kammerphilharmonie Bremen, and is both the founder and Artistic Director of the Pärnu Music Festival and Estonian Festival Orchestra.

 Back